COVID-19 – Community Information, News and Resources

 Covid-19: Neighbours Helping Neighbours

 The MMRA would like to extend an offer of help to any elderly or those who may have their immunity compromised.
 Many residents have come forward to offer help and are very happy to run errands that might leave you in a vulnerable position over the coming weeks.
 If you would like to avail of this offer please email us at email@example.com and we will put you in touch.
-Alternatively please text Nicola Heather on 087 639 5392.
+Alternatively please phone or text 087 639 5392.

 Neighbourhood Watch Road Admin Contacts: